top of page

 Financials:

-Underwriting Events - based on the development of a comprehensive budget, the festival will negotiate to underwrite the production of an event up to a specified amount.
-The festival will receive 15 - 25% of all revenue (with the exception of funding and/or sponsorship) associated with that event.
+The festival will receive 15 - 25% of all revenue (with the exception of funding and/or sponsorship) associated with that event as a recognition of the festival's support, organisation and marketing services.

 This return needs to be factored as a cost in the development of your events budget.